 The same gravity data and height data have been treated as point values in one case and as mean values in the other.
-This introduces a bias into the comparison!
-The mean data will, in reality, be smoother and will thus give different results.
-(The neglect of this difference was responsible for the seemingly unreasonable findings by Sun and Vaníček (1998) as mentioned above.)
 In the computation, the radius of the near-zone cap was chosen as 1 arc-degree.
-The far-zone contribution was ignored because it accounts for only about 1 cm effect on the geoid in the test region when EGM96 is adopted as source of input data.
-Strictly speaking, a global geopotential model must be first transformed into Helmert's space to represent Helmert anomalies.
+The far-zone contribution was ignored because it accounts for only about 1 cm in the test region when EGM96 is adopted.
+Strictly speaking, a global geopotential model must be first transformed into Helmert's space to be compatible with the Helmert anomalies.
 However, the far-zone contribution is predictably small considering the fact that the Poisson kernel is inversely proportional to the cubic of the distance between the computation point and the integration point.

-Tables 1 and 2 show the summaries of the point-to-point and mean-to-mean Poisson downward continuation results in gravity and the geoidal height, respectively.
-The gravity difference between the results of the two downward continuation models is about 10% for mean, and more than 40% for both standard deviation and RMS of the mean-to-mean gravity downward continuation contribution.
-The geoidal correction difference between them is about 10% for mean, and less than 20% for both the standard deviation and the RMS of the mean-mean geoidal downward continuation contribution.
-The fact that the geoidal difference is not so significant as the gravity one is due to the action of the Stokes integral that tends to function as an averaging filter in transforming the gravity result into the geoidal one.
+Tables 1 and 2 show the summaries of the point-point and mean-mean Poisson downward continuation results in gravity and the geoidal height, respectively.
+The gravity difference between the results of the two continuation models is about 10% for mean, and more than 40% for both standard deviation and RMS of the mean-mean gravity downward continuation contribution.
+The geoidal difference between them is about 10% for mean, less than 20% for both standard deviation and RMS of the mean-mean geoidal downward continuation contribution.
+The geoidal downward continuation contribution.
+The fact that the geoidal difference is not so significant as the gravity one is due to the Stokes integral that tends to function as an averaging filter in transforming the gravity result into the geoidal one.
 The geoidal results from the two models are displayed in Figure 2, and the geoidal difference is displayed in Figure 3.

 Depending on how one wants to carry out the numerical Stokes integration on the geoid, one may seek either point anomaly values or mean anomaly values on the geoid.
 If one wishes to work with mean values, one can either downward continue point values (known on the Earth's surface) and evaluate the mean values on the geoid, or one can evaluate mean values on the Earth's surface and downward continue these onto the geoid.
 We have tested these two scenarios in a limited way, using only the Poisson approach.
 We note that this raises a meaningful theoretical question as to whether mean values of a harmonic function are themselves harmonic.
 This question will not be explored here.

-The algorithms for downward continuation of point and mean values are, of course, different, with the latter requiring a pre-computation of doubly averaged Poisson's kernels or some other approach.
+The algorithms for downward continuation of point and mean values are, of course, different, with the latter requiring a pre-computation of doubly averaged Poisson's kernels.
 Results obtained with the doubly averaged kernels were reported by Vaníček et al. (1996).
 The difference in the results using the two algorithms was analyzed by Sun and Vaníček (1998).
 Interestingly enough, the downward continuation algorithm for mean values was found giving rougher results than the algorithm for point values.